f4exb/sdrangel/Readme.md

 HackRF is better used with a sampling frequency over 8 MS/s.
 You can use the 9.6Ms/s setting that decimates nicely into integer kS/s sample rates.
 There are quite a few problems with narrowband work with this hardware.
 You may try various amplifiers settings to limit images and I/Q imbalance with varying success...
 The cheap RTL-SDR dongles usually do better.

-<h2>FunCube Dongle</h2>

-Both Pro and Pro+ are supported with the plugins in fcdpro and fcdproplus respectively.
-For the Pro+ the band filter selection is not effective as it is handled by the firmware using the center frequency.

-The control interface is based on qthid and has been built in the software in the fcdhid library.
-You don't need anything else than libusb support.
-Library fcdlib is used to store the constants for each dongle type.

 <h2>RTL-SDR</h2>

 RTL-SDR based dongles are supported through the librtlsdr library that should be installed in your system for proper build of the software and operation support.
 Add `librtlsdr-dev` to the list of dependencies to install.